 You can also choose to apply for percentage reimbursement.
 Here, you will receive a smaller amount but can, in turn, be reimbursed for your actual extra expenses for items such as local transportation, meals, etc., during your stay.
 However, this requires attaching receipts for all purchases.

 Allowances should be applied for in zExpense, along with the other expenses of the trip.
-Always remember to specify which meals you have been offered during your stay (e.g., if breakfast was offered at the hotel and perhaps lunch at the conference).
+Always remember to specify which meals you have been offered during your stay (e.g., if breakfast was offered at the hotel and perhaps lunch at the conference - even if you did not accept them).

 Read more about zExpense here and here.